zwpku/EigenPDE-NN/README.md

 	  Run the script [main.py](examples/test-ex1-50d/main.py) by `python ./main.py`, and choose task 3 from input.

-	  Note: The training is divided into several stages, where different learning rates, batch-size can be specified.
+	  Note: The training is divided into several stages, where different learning rates, batch-sizes can be specified.
 The trained model after the first training stage will be saved at `./data/eigen_vector_state1.pt`, and so on.
 The trained model after the entire training process will be saved at `./data/eigen_vector.pt`.

 #### Note:
 To run the first example in paper [[1]](#1) with dimension 100, set `dim=100` in [params.cfg](examples/test-ex1-50d/params.cfg).